 Internal fraud is like a family secret that nobody wants to acknowledge.
 It is a thing few business owners in Ireland think about, let alone think will happen to them.
 Statistics suggest that only a small proportion of businesses in Ireland are protected from fraud.
 The incidence of fraud within Irish companies by its employees is sadly on the increase.

-According to a 2020 PwC report, Economic Crime and Fraud is at its highest ever levels.
+According to a 2020 PwC report, Economic Crime and Fraud are at their highest-ever levels.
 More than half (51%) of companies in Ireland have experienced some form of internal fraud since 2018, which is 4% higher when compared with global companies.

 1. Don’t Let One Single Employee Do All The Accounting & Bookkeeping!